johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

 implemented correctly.

-In this case the definition of "correct" is a question for the receiver of the DDNS Update.
-The receiver should validate the authenticity of the update and then do the same checks and verifications as a CDS or CSYNC scanner does.
+In this case the definition of "correct" is a question for the receiver of the DNS UPDATE.
+The receiver should validate the authenticity of the DNS UPDATE and then do the same checks and verifications as a CDS or CSYNC scanner does.
 The difference from the scanner is only in the validation: single SIG(0) signature by a key that the receiver trusts vs DNSSEC signature that chains back to a